 Looking to affect environmental issues for years to come?
-Students choose to earn their PhD in environmental science to make a lasting difference in environmental policy, research, and education.
+Students choose to earn their PhD in Science with a specialization in environmental science to make a lasting difference in environmental policy, research, and education.
 If you're ready to advance your training and research in environmental science, a doctoral degree offers the professional education you need.

 Advance Your Environmental Science Knowledge

 Earning an environmental science PhD puts you in the top percentage of experts in the field.
 The degree combines high-level seminars and doctoral coursework with original research and a publishable defense presented to a panel of advisors.